cockpit-project/cockpit-ostree/README.md

 it.
 This uses Cockpit's Chrome DevTools Protocol based browser tests, through a Python API abstraction.
-Note that this API is not guaranteed to be stable, so if you run into failures and don't want to adjust tests, consider checking out Cockpit's test/common from a tag instead of master (see the `test/common` target in `Makefile`).
+Note that this API is not guaranteed to be stable, so if you run into failures and don't want to adjust tests, consider checking out Cockpit's test/common from a tag instead of main (see the `test/common` target in `Makefile`).

 After the test VM is prepared, you can manually run the test without rebuilding